 Hello and happy New Year!

-French business culture
+French work culture

 I’ve been lucky enough to live in France twice, for a total of seven years.
 And even though we returned to the U.S. for 12 years between these expat assignments, I still moved back and forth freely between meetings with Americans and our colleagues in France, often several times a week on the phone and several times a year in person.